yugabyte/yugabyte-db/docs/content/latest/quick-start/explore-ysql.md

 showAsideToc: true
 ---

-Follow the instructions below to test YugaByte DB's PostgreSQL-compatible [YSQL](../../api/ysql/) API.
+After [creating a local cluster](../create-local-cluster/), follow the instructions here to explore YugaByte DB's PostgreSQL-compatible [YSQL](../../api/ysql/) API.

 [**psql**](https://www.postgresql.org/docs/9.3/static/app-psql.html) is a command line shell for interacting with PostgreSQL.
 For ease of use, YugaByte DB ships with a version of psql in its bin directory.